ploomber/jupysql/doc/howto/json.md

 print(data)
 ```

 We should also produce a `.jsonl` file.
-Due to its newline-delimited nature file, we will need to format our data in a way such that each object in our data array is separated by `/n`.
+Due to its newline-delimited nature, we will need to format our data in a way such that each object in our data array is separated by `/n`.

 ```{code-cell} ipython3
 lines = ""